hamidgasmi/training.computerscience.cloud.aws/README.md

 - **Network Access Control List** (NACL):
 	- It acts at the subnet level
 	- See [VPC description](#networking---virtual-private-cloud-vpc)
+- **Snapshot Permission**:
+	- It's by default private for the account it is created in
+    - It could be shared with specific AWS accounts if it's not encrypted
+	- It could be public if it's not encrypted
 - Encryption:
 	- Volume encryption uses EC2 host hardware to encrypt data at rest and in transit between EBS and EC2 instance
 	- Encryption generates a Data Encryption Key (DEK) from a Customer Master Key (CMK) in each region